Epic Hot Tubs | Outdoor Products Store

 What is a Hydrotherapy Hot Tub or Swim Spa?

-Hydrotherapy can be used to relive pain, de-stress, and recover from injuries.
+Hydrotherapy can be used to relieve pain, de-stress, and recover from injuries.
 Learn how hot tubs can bring hydrotherapy to your backyard!

 To define the term simply, hydrotherapy is the use of water to relieve pain, discomfort, and to overall promote a healthy lifestyle and wellbeing.
 Doctors often recommend hydrotherapy to people suffering from arthritis, back pain, or stiff joints.